squirro/frontend-coding-challenge/README.md

 - `cd` inside `book-store-api` folder and run `npm install`
 - serve it on the port 3000 by running `npm run start`

+#### Commiting:
+- Please do not open pull requests against our repository!
+- Instead, create your own repository and send that over

 Rules
 - You can choose between Backbone and React as your main framework